Weyl invariant $E_8$ Jacobi forms and $E$-strings: Appendix II

 We remark that there are in total $11$ Weyl orbits of norm $55$ and nine of them are involved in the $q^5$-term of $\Phi_{11}$.
 As explained in the proof of Proposition \ref{prop:weight4}, the Fourier expansion of any $W(E_8)$-invariant holomorphic Jacobi form of singular weight $4$ and index $t$ is completely determined by the finitely-many Weyl orbits related to the action of $W(E_8)$ on the discriminant group $E_8/tE_8$.
 Therefore, in each Fourier expansion of $\Phi_t$ or $X_t$ there are only a finite number of different coefficients for the Weyl orbits.

 \textbf{Acknowledgements} This work began in July 2020, when both authors were postdoctoral fellows at the Max Planck Institute for Mathematics in Bonn.
 The authors thank the institute for its stimulating environment and financial support.
-The authors would like to thank Valery Gritsenko, Min-xin Huang, Albrecht Klemm, Kazuhiro Sakai, Xin Wang for useful discussions.
-KS is also supported by KIAS Grant QP081001.
+The authors would like to thank Valery Gritsenko, Min-xin Huang, Albrecht Klemm, Kimyeong Lee, Kazuhiro Sakai, Xin Wang for useful discussions.
+KS is also supported by Korea Institute for Advanced Study Grant QP081001.
+H. Wang is supported by the Institute for Basic Science (IBS-R003-D1).

 \bibliofont